SB-246

 Plain Language

-Covered entities must allow the Commissioner of Insurance to inspect and audit their AI and automated decision systems, including review of policies and procedures governing AI use in determinations.
-The commissioner may require submission and independent review of any such system.
-Upon request, health insurance issuers must disclose data sources, training parameters, and validation methods used to develop AI systems for coverage determinations.
-The issuer bears the cost of any independent review the commissioner orders.
-This grants broad regulatory audit authority and creates a responsive disclosure obligation for technical AI system details.
+Covered entities must allow the Louisiana Commissioner of Insurance to inspect and audit their AI and automated decision systems for compliance, including review of all policies and procedures governing AI use in the determination process.
+The commissioner may require submission and independent review of any AI system used in utilization review, and upon request, issuers must disclose data sources, training parameters, and validation methods used to develop their AI tools.
+The insurer bears the cost of any commissioner-ordered independent review.
+This creates a broad regulatory audit right covering not just the AI system itself but the underlying development methodology.

 Statutory Text